header logo

 Lewandowski is the greatest striker Poland has ever produced

-Lewandowski has scored 395 goals in 592 club matches, and he was named the best player in Europe in 2021.
-If it weren’t for the COVID-19 pandemic, he would have won the Ballon d’Or in 2021.
-For the Polish national team, Lewandowski has scored 61 goals in 112 matches, making him the greatest goal scorer in the team’s history.
+Lewandowski scored 395 goals in 592 club matches and was named the best player in Europe in 2021.
+If it hadn't been for the COVID-19 pandemic, he would have won the Ballon d'Or in 2021.
+For the Polish national team, Lewandowski has scored 61 goals in 112 matches, making him the greatest goalscorer in the team's history.

-The world’s top number 9 soccer players in history, as you’ve seen, are not simply goal-scoring forwards.
-These forwards also have the ability to link up and combine with teammates around them.
-Their ability to create space, finish chances, is undoubtedly top-notch.
+The greatest number 9 soccer players in history are not simply goal-scoring forwards.
+These forwards can also link up and combine with teammates around them.
+Their ability to create space and finish chances is undoubtedly top-notch.
 Therefore, our bookmaker in betting website is entirely confident in listing the best number 9s.
-There may be some differing opinions, but that’s understandable.
-If you find it interesting, try creating your own list.
+There may be some differing opinions, but that's understandable.
+If you find it interesting, try creating your list.

 See also: Top 10 the best right back in Premier League - Who are they?